 Since Henry Ford’s Model T brought automobiles to the masses, cars have changed the way we live our lives.
 In the century since Ford’s revolutionary invention, the introduction of safety features have made cars today safer than ever before.
-But despite the advent of features like seat belts, airbags, antilock brakes, traction control, crash avoidance technology, and even autonomous vehicles, car accidents still happen and motorists are still seriously injured.
+But despite the advent of features like seat belts, airbags, antilock brakes, traction control, crash avoidance technology, and even self-driving vehicles, automobile accidents still happen and motorists are still seriously injured.

-I was in a Car Accident, Now What?
+I Was in a Car Accident, Now What?

 Seek Medical Treatment